NicholasAntoniadesEngineer/Technical-Assessment/other_example_code/driver_development/README.md

 # Overview

-This driver provides functionality to interface with VectorNav sensors via UART communication.
+This driver provides the functionality to interface with VectorNav device via UART communication.

 #Dependencies